 We are informed by our correspondent, E. H., that there are two transverse pieces of wood or metal at the top of the interior of the tower, to which he supposes the bell was attached, which is said to have been so deep and powerful in tone as to be heard at Glown Moore or Big Glen, a distance of eight miles.
 The top of the tower, which suddenly diminishes to a conical point, appears loose, and threatens a momentary fall; but, strange to say, it has withstood the fierce blast of about thirty winters in the same position, before which time it was erect, and surmounted with a cross.

-A little further, on the edge of some shelving rocks, which immediately overhang the bay of Ardmore, is the ruin of an old place of worship, called Thoumpel a Deshert or the old “Temple of Dissart:” at one end of which stood a high gable, ornamented with a well cut Gothic window, which was demolished by a sudden gust of wind seven or eight years since, and has now nothing more to boast of than the “holy well” in one of the walls, which owes its present neat and enticing appearance to an individual named Hugh Byrne, a private soldier in the Donegal militia, who, after the Irish rebellion of 1798, came here, and passed the remainder of his life in this solitary abode, and was buried beside St. Declan.
-There is a square doorway in one side of this old building, with an inverted key-stone in the arch, which has been a source of much enquiry and difference of opinion amongst the lower class of the adjacent mechanics, but which may be easily accounted for on inspection.
+A little further, on the edge of some shelving rocks, which immediately overhang the bay of Ardmore, is the ruin of an old place of worship, called Thoumpel a Deshert or the old “Temple of Dissart:” at one end of which stood a high gable, ornamented with a well-cut Gothic window, which was demolished by a sudden gust of wind seven or eight years since, and has now nothing more to boast of than the “holy well” in one of the walls, which owes its present neat and enticing appearance to an individual named Hugh Byrne, a private soldier in the Donegal militia, who, after the Irish rebellion of 1798, came here, and passed the remainder of his life in this solitary abode, and was buried beside St. Declan.
+There is a square doorway on one side of this old building, with an inverted key-stone in the arch, which has been a source of much inquiry and difference of opinion amongst the lower class of the adjacent mechanics, but which may be easily accounted for on inspection.
 Adjoining this are some silver mine-holes, which at present afford nothing more than pure water.”